jkobject/jkobject.github.io/_opinions/on-the-intelligent-design.md

  - Intelligent Design
 ---

-# 1. On the Intelligent Design
+# 1. On the emergence of life

 ![This is the first part of a Serie on consciousness, life and intelligence](https://cdn-images-1.medium.com/max/2560/1*dCu0NVzJOpsIVpkHSrKf5g.jpeg)*This is the first part of a Serie on consciousness, life and intelligence*